 At Tangible we consider strategy as the business science that informs, justifies, and optimises, the computer science.
 It’s the essential R that often gets swamped or sacrificed by D.

 Whereas ‘Agile’ is a software development methodology, never intended to discover whether the venture should be pursued, or the commercial potential of doing so.

-When web technologies were moving at incredible pace in the late 90’s developers wanted to implement the new technology quickly and see the live results.
+The Agile manifesto was created when web technologies were moving at incredible pace in the late 90’s and developers wanted to implement the new technology quickly and see the live results.
 This was right for the scenario but the scenario has little in common with, for instance, a new B2B solution for an industry where the problems, competitors, and opportunities are better established and accessible through commercially focused research.

 Prototyping can then be useful to fine tune the solution.
 However when effective strategy is combined with Agile you create an environment where you (1) don’t have to build a product to establish whether you should have and (2) you identify the commercial potential early, and can devise the right plan to achieve it.

 More akin to ‘ready, aim, fire’ than spending a lot of time and money to ‘fire’ only to find the reason for failure was foreseeable.

 The widespread misuse or misunderstanding of Agile, as a mechanism to skip strategy, has certainly contributed to ‘No market need’ consistently topping the list of reasons for failed new software ventures.

 Strategy not only helps us avoid this situation, but also enables you to move quickly with confidence, identifying the full potential of any given opportunity and how to achieve it across marketing, sales, and all aspects delivery.
 Once the plan is established, and compelling, Agile provides an excellent development methodology.

 What is Strategy?